 School's Back in Session!
 Here's Your Child's 2023-24 Personal Finance Lesson

 For many students returning to high school this month, the typical curriculum usually includes classes like Math, Science, and English, mixed with some elective classes students need to take to meet graduation requirements.
 What usually isn’t included are personal finance classes.
 According to a report from April 2023, only 18 states guarantee a form of personal finance education before graduation.
-Jesse Wise, CRA Officer at First Bank, said, “The importance of financial education is universal.
+Lori Lennemann, Fair and Responsible Banking/CRA Officer at First Bank, said, “The importance of financial education is universal.
 Every person in the world will have to deal with money in their lives.
 Money management is a basic life skill; thus, financial education is fundamental to a well-rounded education for every student.”

 To help you get started, here are some financial areas to consider teaching your teen.